 Article Translations: (Spanish)

-You've participated in class, done all of your homework, studied hard, and you think you have a grip on the material.
+You've done all of your homework and studied hard, and you think you have a grip on the material.
 But then the day of the test comes.
 Suddenly, you blank out, freeze up, zone out, or feel so nervous that you can't get it together to respond to those questions you knew the answers to just last night.

 If this sounds like you, you may have a case of test anxiety — that nervous feeling that people sometimes get when they're about to take a test.